What is Ecclesiastes all about?

 a.
 “Man must be made to see that a solution to his problem must involve the total renewal of the creation.”

 b.
 “Apart from this all man’s life is vanity and meaninglessness.”

 – The outline above is drawn out from a paragraph on pp. 66-67

 The root problem of vanity is not our creaturely-ness or mortality, but sin.
-Uselessness is not inherent in getting wisdom, governing a country, saving, spending, and all the other activities covered in Ecclesiastes, but uselessness is going about these things with man-centered motives and means.
+Uselessness is not inherent in getting wisdom, governing a country, saving, spending, and all the other activities covered in Ecclesiastes.
+Uselessness is going about these things with man-centered motives and means.
 Ecclesiastes is a book that attacks the wisdom of man in every endeavor and calls the covenant community to walk out all of life with the Wisdom of God.

 The Structure of the Book

-The first section is putting together the covenantal worldview of Scripture, the wisdom of Solomon weighed against the wisdom of pagan nations, and the wisdom of Christ and antithetical wisdom of the Greeks.
-Let’s summarize the sections of this first part.
+The first section is putting together the covenantal worldview of Scripture.
+The wisdom of Solomon weighed against the wisdom of pagan nations.
+The wisdom of Christ and the antithetical wisdom of the Greeks.
+To summarize the first part:

-God’s wisdom is seen in creation and redemption.
+God’s wisdom is visible in creation and redemption.